jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 computational aspect to programs.
 There is quality of implementation issues to this, but there is nothing wrong with saying: programs process data.
 Because data is information.
-Information systems ...
-I mean, this should be what we are doing, right?
+Information systems ... this should be what we are doing, right?

 We are the stewards of the world's information.
 And information is just data.
 It is not a complex thing.
 It is not an elaborate thing.